 This guide is applicable for conventional research projects.
-If you are enrolled in a 25pt project in MIT/MEDC/MSSE and wish to do a software development project, then the material that describes the assessment guidelines for these is contained in the separate document Capstone Project: Software Development Project Assessment Guidelines.
+If you are enrolled in a 25pt project in MIT and wish to do a software development project, consult the separate document Capstone Project: Software Development Project Assessment Guidelines.
+All documents mentioned here are available via links in the "2019 CIS Master Research Projects SM2" Learning Community.